What is Communication?

 Students acquire skills for assessing communication problems, designing communication systems, and improving communication quality.
 Courses cover a variety of communication-based competencies, such as:

-What do Employers say about organizational communication?
+What do Employers say about communication?

 Dan Sanders-CEO of United Supermarkets and an LCU alum writes in his book the importance of relationships in ORG COM--